-If your iPhone 12, iPhone 12 mini, iPhone 12 Pro, or iPhone 12 Pro Max’s battery life starts draining faster than it should, there are some steps you should take before getting in touch with Apple.
+If your iPhone 12 mini, iPhone 12, iPhone 12 Pro, or iPhone 12 Pro Max’s battery life starts draining faster than it should, there are some steps you should take before getting in touch with Apple customer support.

-Battery life issues are common (particularly after Apple releases new iOS software) and we know that 5G drain batteries faster than LTE so these complaints aren’t surprising.
+Battery life issues are common, particularly after Apple releases new iOS 16 software.
+We also know that 5G drain batteries faster than LTE so these complaints aren’t surprising.

 If you start noticing severe battery drain there are some steps you can take to try and resolve the issue.
-In this guide we’ll take you through some fixes that might help you fix bad iPhone 12 battery life.
+In this guide we’ll take you through some fixes that might help you fix iPhone 12 battery life problems.

-These are fixes that have worked for us over the years and they might help you solve your battery issues in minutes and help you avoid a chat with Apple customer service.
+These are fixes that have worked for us over the years and they might help you solve your battery issues in minutes and help you avoid a chat with Apple customer service or a visit to the Apple Store.

 Restart Your Phone